appcypher/awesome-wasm-langs/README.md

 * [ruby.wasm](https://github.com/ruby/ruby.wasm/) - a collection of "official" WebAssembly ports of the CRuby.
 You can try it out [here](https://try.ruby-lang.org/playground/#code=puts+RUBY_DESCRIPTION&engine=cruby-3.2.0)
 * [rlang](https://github.com/ljulliar/rlang) Rlang - a (subset of) Ruby to WebAssembly compiler
+* [cry-wasm](https://github.com/kojix2/cry-wasm) - speeds up Ruby code using Crystal.
+By applying simple type restrictions to Ruby code, convert it to Crystal code, compile it to WebAssembly, and call it with Wasmer or Wasmtime.

 --------------------